Project: Health Hub

 Example:

-The regular expressions for checking the fields for name
+The regular expressions for checking the fields for name, organisation

-follows the same format as mentioned in add
+and skills follows the same format as mentioned in add command.
+If

 to the user.